 Help Homeless Children and Youth - No Matter Where They Sleep

-Ask Your U.S. Representatives and Senators to cosponsor the Homeless Children and Youth Act (S. 1469)
+Urge Your Members of Congress to Cosponsor the Homeless Children and Youth Act (H.R.
+6287, S. 1469)

+Millions of homeless children and youth are shut out of HUD’s homeless assistance programs because they do not meet HUD’s restrictive definition of homelessness.
 While these children and youth are considered homeless by most federal agencies, they are not considered homeless by HUD, and so are not eligible to be assessed for and receive HUD homeless assistance – despite their vulnerability.

-Please take one minute to urge your U.S. Senators to cosponsor S. 1469, the Homeless Children and Youth Act.
+Take one minute today to urge your U.S. Representative and Senators to cosponsor HCYA (H.R.
+6287, S. 1469).